akav/PTSharp/README.md

 Status:
 - Multithreading is stable
-- Addded viewport using Silk .NET
+- Added viewport using Silk .NET

 My thanks go out to Michael Fogleman for his wonderful work.